avatao/blog.avatao.com/_posts/2016-10-25-avatao-Tools.md

 featured-img: Avatao_tools
 ---

 One of the most difficult parts in IT security is to get started.
 There are zillions of interesting topics all around, but if you are completely new in this area you can easily get lost.
 Fortunately, there are a massive number of security tools online that help you to solve complex problems faster and easier even if you do not understand all the backgrounds.
-Distributions like [Kali Linux](https://www.kali.org/), for example, are heavily armoured by the most recent security tools to help you automatize your daily routines in penetration testing.
+Distributions like **[Kali Linux]**(https://www.kali.org/), for example, are heavily armoured by the most recent security tools to help you automatize your daily routines in penetration testing.
 Such tools, however, are not only for beginners.

 <!--excerpt-->
 ----